vEnhance/1802/src/mt1.typ

   Suppose we plot these three numbers in the complex plane.
   Compute the area of the triangle they enclose.
 ] <prob-mt1p6>

+Solutions to these six problems are in @ch-sol-mt1.